logeswar45/FileHandling/README.md

 The user is prompted to enter the name of the file they want to interact with, including its extension (e.g., sample.txt).
 The user is then prompted to select an operation:

-Read File: The program reads the file’s contents and displays it in the console.
+1.Read File: The program reads the file’s contents and displays it in the console.
-Write File: The user enters content that will be written to the file.
+2.Write File: The user enters content that will be written to the file.
 If the file does not exist, it will be created.
-Modify File: The user enters content to append to the file.
+3.Modify File: The user enters content to append to the file.
 The new content is added on a new line at the end of the file.
 Error messages are displayed if something goes wrong during the operation (e.g., file not found, IO exception).